jacksoom/DTVM/README.md

 ## Contributing

 We welcome contributions to DTVM!
-Before contributing, please read our [Contributing Guidelines](CONTRIBUTING.md) and sign our [Contributor License Agreement (CLA)](CLA.md).
+Before contributing, please read our [Contributing Guidelines](CONTRIBUTING.md).

 <a name="Ry0Ak"></a>
 ## Test